What's new in Python 3.10 – the most important features and changes

 However, now we can do it more easily:

-As you can see, you can use | ("or"), and instead of "default", we use _ (wildcard).
+As you can see, we have the option to use | ("or"), and instead of "default", we use _ (wildcard).
 It will work if all other cases above do not work.
-Note that after this block, you cannot use other cases.
-Otherwise you will receive a SyntaxError: wildcard makes remaining patterns unreachable error.
+Note that after this block, we cannot use other cases.
+Otherwise, we will receive a SyntaxError: wildcard makes remaining patterns unreachable error.

-This is how we did checking and unpacking in previous versions, but why leave it this way if Pattern Matching allows you to do two things at once:
+This is how we did checking and unpacking in previous versions, but why leave it this way if pattern matching allows you to do two things at once:

 Let's describe the classes, Vector2D and Vector3D:

-Let's create a function that accepts an instance of the Vector2D or Vector3D class as a matcher and displays information about them otherwise we will display "Another vector":
+Let's create a function that accepts an instance of the Vector2D or Vector3D class as a matcher and displays information about them otherwise, we will display "Another vector":

 As you can see, the entries are very similar to calling Vector2D or Vector3D constructors, but you need to understand that the matcher does not call constructors.
 Verification takes place by comparing the parameters.
 We can even check exclusively for x=0 when creating such an instance would result in a TypeError: